all-of-us/raw-data-repository/rest-api/README.md

 From the rest-api directory, run:

-* `tools/setup_env.shi` (get libs, set up git hooks)
 * `sudo apt-get install mysql-server libmysqlclient-dev` (to install MySQL server and client — if you prefer to use docker, see note below)
+* `tools/setup_env.sh` (get libs, set up git hooks)
 * `mysql -V` to ensure that you have mysql >= 5.7
 * `dev_appserver.py test.yaml --require_indexes` (to run your local server)
 * `tools/setup_local_database.sh` (to create a database in MySQL, upgrade its schema,